macmade/SRPXX/README.md

     - Supported group parameters: 1024 1536 2048 3072 4096 6144 8192
 ```

-When invoked, it will output test data representing all values used during the SRP session, similar to files in the `SRPXX-Tests/Test-Vectors` directory:
+When invoked, it will output test vectors with all values used during the SRP session:

 ```cpp
 SRP::HashAlgorithm::SHA1,